-Finished goods refers to inventory that is completely ready to be sold or used.
+Finished goods refer to inventory that is completely ready to be sold or used.

 Physical inventory occurs when a business physically counts everything in its inventory.

-Sometimes, corporate guidelines, tax regulations or standard operating procedure require businesses to conduct physical inventory.
+Sometimes, corporate guidelines, tax regulations, or standard operating procedures require businesses to conduct physical inventory.
 Some businesses—like restaurants—take physical inventory every morning, whereas others, like a retail store, may close quarterly or annually for physical inventory.